huggingface/blog/amused.md

 * [Limitations](#limitations)
 * [Resources](#resources)

+We have built a demo for readers to play with aMUSEd.
+You can try it out in [this Space](https://huggingface.co/spaces/amused/MUSE) or in the playground embedded below:

+<script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/3.45.1/gradio.js"> </script>
+<gradio-app theme_mode="light" space="amused/MUSE"></gradio-app>

 ## How does it work?

 aMUSEd is based on ***Masked Image Modeling***.
 It makes for a compelling use case for the community to explore components that are known to work in language modeling in the context of image generation.